Debate over anti-Semitism charges exposes divide in Democratic Party

 She previously apologized for February tweets that her critics said suggested Jewish Americans used money to influence pro-Israel U.S. policies.

 Representative Liz Cheney, the No. 3 House Republican, told reporters on Wednesday that Omar “embodies a vile, hate-filled, anti-Semitic, anti-Israel bigotry.”

-President Donald Trump on Twitter called the Democratic response “shameful.”
+President Donald Trump on Twitter on Wednesday called the Democratic response “shameful.”

+Cheney, complaining that the House should have “rebuked” Omar by name and removed her from the Foreign Affairs Committee, voted against the resolution.

 Democrats have been divided over how best to handle the uproar.